vanberge/gce-migrator/README.md

    - This will migrate the VM "myvm1" from sourceproject1 to destproject1, keeping myvm1's private IP address
    - As noted above, this requires the VM's VPC network/subnet to be shared with the destination project

-./gce-migrate.sh -s sourceproject1 -d destproject1 -n default -m list
-   - This will prompt for a text file list </path/to/myvmlist.txt>
-   - Once entered, all VMs listed in /path/to/myvmlist.txt from sourceproject1 to destproject1 and connect them to the default VPC network.

 ./gce-migrate.sh -s sourceproject1 -d destproject1 -n default -m bulk
+   - Migrates all VMs in sourceproject1 to destproject
+   - Attaches the VMs to the default network

+./gce-migrate.sh -s sourceproject1 -d destproject1 -n default -m bulk -S
    - This will migrate all VM instances in sourceproject1 to destproject1, connecting to the default VPC network.
+   - Enables shielded VM options on the VM as part of the migration
 ```

 ## Cleanup